 The Company is committed to identifying opportunities to form partnerships to deliver sustainable community development projects that create shared value, both for the Company and for its community stakeholders.
 This is a key initiative aimed at providing long-term, sustainable outcomes for the community that last beyond the life of the mine through local economic development, education and training outcomes, environmental outcomes or sustainable health outcomes.
-Examples of the Company's Sustainability Projects can be found here and within the Sustainability Report issued each year.
+Examples of the Company's Shared Value Projects can be found here and within the Sustainability Report issued each year.
+The Company also became a signatory to the United Nations Global Compact in FY21, furthering its commitment to respecting internationally recognised human rights standards.